unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 # MVUX Overview

-**M**odel, **V**iew, **U**pdate, e**X**tended (**MVUX**) is a variation of the MVU design pattern that encourages unidirectional flow of immutable data, whilst leveraging the data binding capabilities that makes the MVVM pattern so powerful.
+**M**odel, **V**iew, **U**pdate, e**X**tended (**MVUX**) is a variation of the MVU design pattern that encourages unidirectional flow of immutable data, whilst adding support for the data binding capabilities that makes the MVVM pattern so powerful.
+In other words, MVUX brings together the best of the MVU and MVVM design patterns.

 To better understand MVUX, let us consider a weather application that will display the current temperature, obtained from an external weather service.
 At face value, this seems simple enough: call service to retrieve latest temperature and display the returned value.

-Although this seems like an easy problem, as is often the case, there are more details to consider than may be immediately apparent.
+Although this seems like an easy problem, as is often the case, there are more details to consider than may be immediately apparent:

 - What if the external service isn't immediately available when starting the app?
 - How does the app show that data is being loaded?
 Or being updated?